Arvind Bellad

 Arvind Chandrakant Bellad (born 3 August 1969) is an Indian politician, who is a Member of Legislative Assembly of Karnataka, representing Hubli-Dharwad West constituency since May 2013.
 Bellad is a member of the Bharatiya Janata Party.

-Arvind Bellad was appointed as Deputy Leader of Opposition in the Assembly.
+Arvind Bellad was appointed as Deputy Leader of Opposition in the Assembly from 2023.

 Early life and education

 Born on 3 August 1969, Bellad is the son of veteran RSS leader and former MLA Chandrakant Bellad and Leelavathi Bellad.
 He is the youngest among five children, he graduated from KE Boards High School and Karnataka Science College Dharwad completed his engineering degree from SDM College of Engineering, Dharwad.
 He pursued his PGDM in business management from INSEAD in France.

 He married Smriti Bellad and has two children, Agastya and Pracchi.

 Political career

 Arvind Bellad entered politics in 2013.
 He contested from Hubli-Dharwad West constituency of Karnataka State Legislative Assembly from Bharatiya Janata Party (BJP) and won.
 He represented BJP in the Karnataka Legislative Assembly twice from Dharwad district.

 Some important activities of Bellad include: